VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420 (Summer)/Week 1 - Day 1.md

 I had zero background in CS prior to UVU minus a failed attempt at figuring out C++ as a teenager.

-Grew up LDS and did a mission in Sao Paulo, Brazil (2013-2015)
+LDS Mission in Brazil (2013-2015)

-Took the Amtrak out west to BYU-I for mechanical engineering.
+Took the Amtrak out west to BYU-I for mechanical engineering after my mission.

 I met my wife, moved down here to Utah so she could finish her degree at BYU.